ItalyStrap/event/README.md

     // You can also add more configuration for the AurynResolver https://github.com/ItalyStrap/empress ]);

-// This wil instantiate the EventResolverExtension::class
+// This will instantiate the EventResolverExtension::class
 $event_resolver = $injector->make( SubscribersConfigExtension::class, [
     // In the EventResolverExtension object you can pass a config key value pair for adding or not listener at runtime
     // from your theme or plugin options